WojciechMula/utf16utf8/README.rst

 To do
 ------
+* We should be concerned with the branch predictor outsmarting us: we need to test on sizeable inputs and see if results hold up.
 * Benchmark against iconv
 * Up to C++14, the standard library provided means to do unicode conversion